yann-a/pingo/README.md

 + `[x=y]P` or `[x!=y]P` : run P if the condition between brackets is met
 + `a(x).P + b(x).Q` : non-deterministic choice : we go on with P if we read from `a` first, or Q if we read from `b`

+For lambda-calculus:
++ `fun x -> l` : the function that associates l to the variable x
++ `m n` : apply the function m to argument n

 ## Features
 The available options are :
-+ `-showsrc` to show the parsed input before running it
++ `-showsrc` to show the parsed input
++ `-outcode` to show the code that's going to be executed (different from showsrc only of a translation happened)
++ `-translation` to parse lambda-calculus code and translate it into pi-calculus before execution

 The executable reads from a file if provided, or stdin if none was provided or reading from the file failed, until EOF (or Ctrl+D in command line) is met